maartenzam/interactive-publication/src/pages/grammar-of-graphics-in-practice-observable-plot.md

 In this tutorial, you are going to use JavaScript cells only (accept for the first cell, which contains the title of the notebook as Markdown).

-## Making visualisations with Observable Plot
+## Making visualisations with Observable

 <aside>
 🔗 You can find an Observable version of this tutorial in <a href='https://observablehq.com/d/15ae37db391bac47'>this notebook</a>.
 You can edit the cells in this notebook even without an Observable account, but your edits will not be saved.
 When you do have an Observable account, you can duplicate the notebook.
 To do so, click the “Fork” button in the top right of the notebook.
 This will create a copy of the notebook in your own account.